practicalli/spacemacs/evaluating-clojure/evaluate-in-repl-buffer.md

 Type in expressions at the REPL prompt and press `RET` to evaluate them.

+`C-RET` to add a new line and write an expression over multiple lines.  `RET` to evaluate the expression when ready.

-`C-<up-arrow>` will scroll backwards through the history of expressions entered in the REPL buffer. `C-<down-arrow>` scrolls forward through the history.
+`C-j` and `C-k` in Evil normal state cycle through the history of expressions entered in the REPL buffer.

-> #### Hint::Scrolling in Evil normal state
-> `C-k` and `C-j` will scroll backwards and forwards respectively through the REPL expression history, when you are in Evil normal state.

 ## Send expressions to the REPL buffer
 `, s f` will send the current expression to the REPL to be evaluated.

 ![Spacemacs - Clojure - Send expressions to REPL](/images/spacemacs-clojure-cider-send-expression-to-repl.png)